 - History of Preterm Labour: If you have given birth to a premature baby in the past or show signs of preterm labour in this pregnancy, it is better to avoid sex.

 - If You Are Pregnant With Multiples: If you are carrying twins or triplets, you should avoid sex as this may cause cramps, bleeding or contractions.
 Multiple pregnancies are at a higher risk of going into preterm labour and having sex could trigger this.

-- If Your Water Has Broken: When your water breaks, the amniotic sac full of fluid that protects the baby in the uterus tears.
+- If Your Water Has Broken: When your water breaks, the amniotic sac full of fluid that protects the baby in the uterus gets torn.
 This fluid then leaks from the vagina.
 It is unsafe to have sex if your water has broken as it can cause infections in the baby.

-How Can Your Sex Life Be Affected by Pregnancy?
+How Can Your Sex Life Be Affected By Pregnancy?

-Benefits of Pregnancy Sex
+Benefits of Having Sex During Pregnancy

 Sex during a normal and healthy pregnancy can be beneficial for both the mother-to-be and the baby.
 Here are some benefits of having sex during pregnancy: